Hallie-Johnson/theb-man/README.md

         - **[SHIFT]** - Boost
         - **[LEFT MOUSE BUTTON - LMB] + [Aim with Mouse]** - Shoot
     - Hazards:
-        - **Frost Fighter**: *Fires projectiles* at the player and causes damage to the THE B-WING upon collision.
+        - **Frost Fighter**: *Fires projectiles* at the player and causes damage to THE B-WING upon collision.
     - Pickups:
-        - **B-XP**: Collect a maximum of 3 in each level to upgrade the THE B-WING.
+        - **B-XP**: Collect a maximum of 3 in each level to upgrade THE B-WING.
         - **Boost**: Collect boost pickups to replenish boost.
         - **Health**: Collect health pickups to replenish health.
     - Tips:
         - **Slow and Steady**: Going fast is great to reach enemies within the timeframe, but take it slow when in combat to aim better.
         - **Ready, Aim, Fire**: Make sure to face the enemy to fire.
-The THE B-WING cannot fire at enemies behind itself.
+THE B-WING cannot fire at enemies behind itself.

 ---